You are here

 B Horizon

 The B horizon is the beginning of the subsoil.
 This is a zone of accumulation, usually of clay minerals or compounds of iron, aluminum, and organic complexes.
-For many Mississippi soils, it is generally the next-most fertile horizon after the A horizon.
+For many Mississippi soils, the B horizon is generally the next most fertile horizon after the A horizon.

 C Horizon